Google supports both page-level meta-tags as well as inline directives to help control how your site's pages will appear in Search.

 - With the exception of

-This is not an exclusive list of available meta tags, and you should feel free to use unlisted meta tags if they are important to your site.
-Just remember that Google will ignore meta tags it doesn't know.
+- This is not an exclusive list of available meta tags, and you should feel free to use other meta tags if they are important to your site.
+Just remember that Google will ignore meta tags that it doesn't know.